PayBX (AXPR) Hits Market Cap of $1.34 Million

-PayBX (CURRENCY:AXPR) traded flat against the dollar during the 24-hour period ending at 22:00 PM Eastern on January 26th.
-In the last seven days, PayBX has traded flat against the dollar.
-PayBX has a total market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.
-One PayBX coin can currently be bought for approximately $0.0048 or 0.00000042 BTC on popular cryptocurrency exchanges.
+PayBX (CURRENCY:AXPR) traded flat against the U.S. dollar during the 1-day period ending at 12:00 PM Eastern on January 31st.
+One PayBX coin can currently be purchased for about $0.0048 or 0.00000042 BTC on popular cryptocurrency exchanges.
+During the last seven days, PayBX has traded flat against the U.S. dollar.
+PayBX has a market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.